Master of Design Administration (MDA)

 Study while you work

-Study while you work in practice; this course is taught by distance learning, using a wide range of online delivery methods.
+Study while you work in practice; this course is taught by blended learning, using a wide range of innovative delivery methods.

 The Master of Design Administration (MDA) aims to equip graduates with the expertise necessary for the successful administration and management of the design process in the procurement of buildings, from inception to occupation.
 It is intended to fulfil the growing need for experts in design management, working within consultancies, or in contracting or specialist contractor firms, or in client bodies.